yeemey/2018-05-29-kingcounty/index.md

 <div id="kcit2"> {% comment %} Start of KCIT-specific section. {% endcomment %}
   <h3>Set up for King County machines: Text editor and SQLite3 installation</h3>
-<p>have developed a customized script that will install the text editor and SQL tools on your machines without requiring administrator privileges.
+<p>We have developed a customized script that will install the text editor and SQL tools on your machines without requiring administrator privileges.
 	</p>
 	<p>
 	To install nano (our basic text editor) and  SQLite, open a Git Bash instance, leave it your home user directory (where it should open by default), and copy and paste the following commands into the bash terminal: